-: Maintain reasonable compliance rates.
-This measure protects Minnesota businesses and consumers by employing a wide range of techniques to ensure the quality of motor, heating, and industrial fuels distributed in Minnesota.
-The Division will also promote air quality by ensuring that motor fuels meet state and federal requirements for oxygenation.
-The table below illustrates that the Division will continue to leverage minimal resources by shifting its product inspection emphasis to areas that prove to need additional attention.
-Minnesota Statutes, Section 239.011 and Sections 239.75 through 239.80.
+This measure protects Minnesota businesses and consumers by employing a wide range of techniques to ensure the quality of motor, heating and industrial fuels distributed in Minnesota.
+Promote air quality improvement by ensuring that motor fuels meet state and federal standards.
+Minnesota Statutes, Section 239.011, subdivision 2 and Sections 239.75 through 239.80.